+AIB has a specific bank account that is suitable for children over 16 and with an intellectual disability.
+This bank account allows the nominated parents to assist their child in all their future banking needs.
 Bank of Ireland has just announced that they recognised the issues lots of people with disabilities have in opening and operating a bank account.
-To make this process smoother for everyone the bank has created a new team called “Vulnerable Customer Unit.”
+To make this process smoother for everyone with no minimum age barrier, the bank has created a new team called “Vulnerable Customer Unit.”

-The new team will prove additional support to customers who have special needs and other challenging circumstances such as age-related or cognitive impairment, financial abuse, illness, and addiction, or life events such as separation and divorce.
+The new team will provide additional support to customers who have special needs and other challenging circumstances.

 They will provide additional supports to Bank of Ireland staff so they can better assist people.
 If you have a child under 16 with additional needs and didn’t open the AIB account in time then I recommend now going to Bank of Ireland to set up an account.